inf380p/fall2021/_posts/EAkita/2020-12-02-Final_Project_Update-Report_3-EAkita.md

 Done - Figure out how to do 3D graphics with python.
 This will involve some math: vectors, 3D matrices etc. and I started doing a bit of reading on this.
 Partly done - Figure out how to move the spirogram from the top of the screen, downwards.

-   Figure out how to do a 3D rendering of the spirogram - **in progress**
+* Figure out how to do a 3D rendering of the spirogram - **in progress**
-   Figure out how to “cut” or “slice” the volume Figure out how the volumes will fall, and what is considered “successful” and what is a “failure” Figure out how to score the game, and keep track of the score Add a restart button to reinitialize the game.
+* Figure out how the volumes will fall, and what is considered “successful” and what is a “failure” - done
+* Figure out how to score the game, and keep track of the score - done

+* Add a restart button to reinitialize the game.
-   **New Addition** - Use dictionaries to update the play with the game state.
+* Use dictionaries to update the play with the game state.

-New addtion made to the original milestones, this involves adding dictionaries.
-The stretch goals are still the same though.

-**Next Step**
-The next step will be to continue figuring out how to use the concept fo 3D rendering for my spirogram (initial milestone #2)- I'm essentially attempting to tack on hemispheres to my original sphere.
-The more I work on this, the more seemingly challenging it comes out tobe.
-I think my milestones are plenty ambitious.
-I should have this ready by Nov.
-25th.

-*Finish drawing a Spirogram in 3D
-*Alter motion from left to right, to top to buttom
+I have currently taken out the "cut" or "slice" volume, and thinking of just avoiding the falling spirographs and keep track for scores.

 **Stretch Goal**
-A stretch goal is to have 2 environments this game can be played in (this is unchanged):
+A stretch goal is still the same; and it mainly revolves around defining the game physics have 2 environments this game can be played in (this is unchanged):
 * In space, where the Physics is relaxed due to microgravity environment (spheres can fall in any direction)
 * On earth, where the falling of the spheres is goverened by the laws of gravity (I'm thinking this might be more difficult, that's why it's a stretch goal; I might have to describe object inertia, maybe even prescribe random parabolic paths...)

-**More Reflection**
-There was talk on implementing dictionaries in our final code.
-I thus decided to add on a new milestone involving dictionaries to my list, as seen above.
-After spending some time figuring out the 3D spirogram, I think it's more complicated that I initially thought.
-I had to give myself an extra week to continue working on this.
-I had a good discussion with my group partner about how best to incorporate dictionaries.
-She came up with some pretty good insights which I'll try to implement.

 ####Edit after initial commit and group discussion####